 In Minnesota, a civil action is started when the Summons and Complaint are served on the defendant, which can happen before a case is filed with the court and given a file number.

-For more information, visit the Starting a Civil Action
+For more information, visit the Civil Actions Help Topic »

 Can I represent myself?
 Will the court appoint an attorney if I can't afford one?